WheteThunger/PowerlessElectronics/README.md

 #### OnPowerlessInputUpdate

-- Called when this plugin is about to add or remove power for a particular entity's input slot
+- Called when this plugin is about to provide power for a particular entity's empty input slot
 - Returning `false` will prevent this plugin from affecting the entity
 - Returning `null` will result in the default behavior